-The best advice for new-comers to Houston is probably to try the two great indigenous cuisines, Tex-Mex and Barbecue.
-Offered at places such as Vic & Anthony's steakhouse and El Tiempo Cantina, these two flavours keep visitors returning for more.
+The best advice for newcomers to Houston is probably to try its barbecue and Tex-Mex offerings.
+Served at places such as Vic & Anthony's Steakhouse and El Tiempo Cantina, these two flavours keep visitors returning for more.
 El Tiempo Cantina, a lively restaurant that has been serving Houston locals and visitors with fajitas and margaritas since 1997 is an obvious favourite for many.

 This temple to Tex-Mex is hugely popular with locals, as much for its excellent food as its fun and lively vibe.
 Prepare yourself for Tex -Mex legends like crabmeat quesadillas and superb fajitas.
 The margaritas are an irresistible accompaniment.